vippsas/management-api/management-api-faq.md

 <!-- END_COMMENT -->

-## Whewn will the Managemernt API be available?
+## When will the Management API be available?

 We're aiming for August.